-- This tool lets you identify key information sources and establishes timelines for your shorter goals. - This tool can also be found online at orientationontario.ca
+- This tool lets you identify key information sources and establishes timelines for your shorter goals. - This tool can also be found online at orientationontario.ca/en

-LIVING IN CANADA TOOL
+SETTLING IN CANADA TOOL

-Immigration, Refugees and Citizenship Canada has created an online tool that you can also use to create your settlement plan.
-Find the tool at canada.ca
+Immigration, Refugies and Citizenship Canada (IRCC) has created an online tool that you can also use to create your settlement plan.
+Find the tool at canada.ca or findlink.at/cic-lctvac